-The epidemic of novel coronavirus (COVID-19) infections began in China in December 2019 and rapidly spread worldwide in 2020.
-Since the early beginning of the epidemic, mathematicians and epidemiologists have developed models to analyze the data and characterize the spread of the virus, and attempt to project the future evolution of the epidemic.
-Many of those models are based on the SIR or SEIR model which is classical in the context of epidemics.
-We refer to [26, 28] for the earliest articles devoted to such a question and to [1, 3-7, 10, 12, 13, 20, 25] for more models.
-In the course of the COVID-19 outbreak, it became clear for the scientific community that covert cases (asymptomatic or unreported infectious case) play an important role.
-An early description of an asymptomatic transmission in Germany was reported by Rothe et al. [24].
-It was also observed on the Diamond Princess cruise ship in Yokohama in Japan by Mizumoto et al. [19] that many of the passengers were tested positive to the virus, but never presented any symptoms.
-We also refer to Qiu [21] for more information about this problem.
-At the early stage of the COVID-19 outbreak, a new class of epidemic models was proposed in Liu et al. [14] to take into account the contamination of susceptible individuals by contact with unreported infectious.
-Actually, this class of models was presented earlier in Arino et al. [2].
-In [14] a new method to use the number of reported cases in SIR models was also proposed.
-This method and model was extended in several directions by the same group in [15-17] to include non-constant transmission rates and a period of exposure.
-More recently the method was extended and successfully applied to a Japanese age-structured dataset in [11].
-The method was also extended to investigate the predictability of the outbreak in several countries including China, South Korea, Italy, France, Germany and the United Kingdom in [18].
-The application of the Bayesian method was also considered in [9].
+positive to the virus, but never presented any symptoms.
+We also refer to Qiu (Qiu, 2020) for more information about this problem.
+At the early stage of the COVID-19 outbreak, a new class of epidemic models was proposed in Liu et al. (Liu et al., 2020a) to take into account the contamination of susceptible individuals by contact with unreported infectious.
+Actually, this class of models was presented earlier in Arino et al. (Arino et al., 2006).
+In (Liu et al., 2020a) a new method to use the number of reported cases in SIR models was also proposed.
+This method and model was extended in several directions by the same group in (Liu et al., 2020b, 2020c, 2020d) to include non-constant transmission rates and a period of exposure.
+More recently the method was extended and successfully applied to a Japanese age-structured dataset in (Griette et al., 2020).
+The method was also extended to investigate the predictability of the outbreak in several countries including China, South Korea, Italy, France, Germany and the United Kingdom in (Liu et al., 2021).
+The application of the Bayesian method was also considered in (Cotta et al., 2020).

-In parallel with these modeling ideas, Bayesian methods have been widely used to identify the parameters in the models used for the COVID-19 pandemic (see e.g. Roques et al. [22,23] where an estimate of the fatality ratio has been developed).
+In parallel with these modeling ideas, Bayesian methods have been widely used to identify the parameters in the models used for the COVID-19 pandemic (see e.g. Roques et al. (Roques, Klein, Papaix, Sar, & Soubeyrand, 2020a, 2020b; Roques et al., 2020a, 2020b) where an estimate of the fatality ratio has been developed).
 A remarkable feature of those methods is to provide mechanisms to correct some of the known biases in the observation of cases, such as the daily number of tests.
 Here we embed the data for the daily number of tests into an epidemic model and compare the number of reported cases produced by the model and the data.
 Our goal is to understand the relationship between the data for the daily number of tests (which is an input of our model) and the data for the daily number of reported cases (which is an output of our model).